miklevin/MikeLev.in/_posts/2025-01-03-polishing-pipulate.md

 ---

+## Starting To Clean The Pipes

+> If it's not broken, don't fix it!
+Yet here I go doing it anyway, because this
+> code is going to propegate alot, given how I deliberately don't derive
+> workflows from base classes.
+So there's some artistry here that just needs to
+> be done.

 **Me**: Okay, I combined them, got rid of _get_state and updated references to it to get_state.
 What did the underscore mean?

 ```python